 Students will be required to write a final exam covering the content of classroom learning and assigned text and other readings.
-The exam will consist of approximately 120 multiple-choice questions.
+The exam will consist of multiple-choice, short answer and applied case study questions drawn from the entire course.